 They cannot grab the bottle firmly and drop it if their mouth is full of milk.
 And at this point, they can be choked when they have extra formula milk in their mouth.

-Parents seems worry that can you feed a baby in a car seat.
+Parents seem worried that can you feed a baby in a car seat.
 The better option is to stop your vehicle and feed your Baby because it is best to save your Baby’s life instead of saving time on the road.

 A bottle can easily burst in the event of a car crash or car hit, and the particles of the bottle would become projectile.